Skip To Main Content

 Early Childhood Family Council

 The Early Childhood Family Council (ECFC) is a space for families to participate in the decision-making process of curriculum, policies and procedures for the Boston Pre-K Program.
 All Boston Pre-K families are encouraged to join this space and become active members of the Boston Pre-K program.
-If you are interested in joining please email Joelle Auguste, Family Engagement Coordinator, at mauguste@bostonpublicschools.org
+If you are interested in joining please email Joelle Auguste, Family Engagement and Comprehensive Services Manager, at mauguste3@bostonpublicschools.org

 Free Playgroups for Boston Children Ages 1-5